nyathea/legacypatcher/README.md

 ## What does this do?

 **TwitterLegacyPatcher** works by:
-- Disabling SSL pinning in the Twitter app
+- Bypassing certificate pinning in the app
-- Spoofing the app version to bypass the "Update your app" page on startup
+- Spoofing the app version to bypass update nags
-- Fixes images not displaying correctly by replacing `pic.x.com` with `pic.twitter.com`
+- Fixes issues with images not being displaying correctly by replacing `pic.x.com` with `pic.twitter.com` in links
 - Patches out the now deprecated 1.1 endpoints and return the newer graphql endpoints

 It also includes several QoL improvements such as: